Darla Mallein, Ph.D.

 Program Director and Advisor for Secondary Social Science BSE Majors

 Teaching Goal: The main goal for both of my methods courses is to expose my students to a variety of research-based, hands-on activities that they can use to engage their future social studies students.
-Since I want to help break the stereotype of the boring social studies teacher who only lectures or shows movies all of the time, I devote a lot of time in the Intro class to the Theory of Multiple Intelligences and hands-on activities they can use to reach the learning styles of all of their students.
+Since I want to help break the stereotype of the boring social studies teacher who only lectures or shows movies all the time, I devote a lot of time in the Intro class to the Theory of Multiple Intelligences and hands-on activities students will be able use to reach the learning styles of all of their students.
 We also spend a lot of time working with primary sources and learning how to use them effectively in the social studies classroom.
-New this semester is a group mini-teach project in which each group will present tips and resources for how to teach civics/government, history, geography, and economics.

 The SS 460 course is devoted to learning how to write a detailed lesson plan that incorporates the research-based activities and strategies from SS 310 as well as new ones presented in the SS 460 course.
 The culminating projects for SS 460 are the unit plan project on a topic of the students' choice and a 30-minute videotaped Mini-Teach on one of the History Alive strategies from the Teacher Curriculum Institute's Bring Learning Alive! textbook.
 I also share a lot of activities, strategies, stories, and practical advice and tips from my twenty years of experience in the public schools.